 Table 5-1 provides the preliminary performance standards for FY 2021-22 and FY 2022-23.
-Appendix B shows the measures used to develop the performance standards.
 The FY 2020-21 and FY 2021-22 future operating costs have been developed to conform with PRIIA Section 209 pricing policy, which stipulates that all state-financed, Amtrak-operated intercity passenger rail (IPR) routes under 750 miles shall be priced by Amtrak in a fair and equitable manner.